-- S 1.5 When developing the staff training programme (see standard S 1.4 a)) the following areas must be included, as appropriate:
+S 2.5 When developing the staff training programme (see standard S 2.4 a)) the following areas must be included, as appropriate:

 - a) cattle welfare

 - b) cattle behaviour

 - c) handling and movement of cattle

 - d) lairage, including lairage conditions and care of cattle during lairage

 - e) restraint of cattle

 - f) slaughter/killing method/s, including emergency back-up methods

 - g) assessment of an effective stun/kill, and

 - h) bleeding.

-In relation to S 1.5, The Humane Slaughter Association (HSA) "Humane Slaughter - Taking Responsibility" training package can be used to help inform the content of the training programme.
+- In relation to S 2.5, The Humane Slaughter Association (HSA) Humane Slaughter Taking Responsibility training package can be used to help inform the content of the training programme.
 Other relevant HSA online guides can also be used, for example:

-- · Captive bolt stunning of livestock, and - Electrical stunning of red meat animals - S 1.6 LEGAL An AWO must: - a) be present on the site at all times whilst slaughter is being carried out - b) make frequent and thorough checks throughout the day to ensure that animals are being effectively stunned and are insensible throughout the slaughter operation. - S 1.7 Where it is suspected that animals are not being effectively stunned, the slaughter line must be stopped and immediate remedial action taken.
+- Captive bolt stunning of livestock, and

+- Electrical stunning of red meat animals.

+S 2.6 LEGAL AN AWO must:

+- a) be present on the site at all times whilst slaughter is being carried out - b) make frequent and thorough checks throughout the day to ensure that animals are being effectively stunned and are insensible throughout the slaughter operation. - S 2.7 LEGAL Where it is suspected that animals are not being effectively stunned, the slaughter line must be stopped and immediate remedial action taken. - S 2.8 The managers, AWOs and all slaughter staff must: - a) have access to a copy of the current Defra Codes of Practice relating to slaughter (available online) - b) have access to a copy of the current RSPCA welfare standards for beef cattle, and - c) be familiar with and implement their relevant content.